Code of Conduct

 - The original certificate must still be current and not expired.

 All CAPPA certified professionals are required to maintain continuous membership.
-A lapse in your CAPPA membership will result in a $50.00 reinstatement fee and all overdue membership dues must be paid.
-CAPPA certified professionals who let their membership lapse more than 120 days must pay a $100.00 reinstatement fee plus all outstanding membership dues.
 Please be aware that expired CAPPA memberships invalidate any and all certifications obtained through CAPPA regardless of the expiration date of the certification.
 Invalid certifications from lapsed memberships will be reinstated with the renewal of your CAPPA membership.

-All CAPPA members are required to demonstrate professionalism, integrity and respect in all communications on the CAPPA Member Center System and also in all communications regarding the CAPPA organization.
-When registering for CAPPA events, trainings and activities you are consenting to be video-graphed and/or photographed.
-CAPPA does not assume liability for adverse reactions to foods consumed, or items one may come into contact with while eating at any CAPPA Event, Training or Activity you may attend whether inside or outside of CAPPA planned events and activities.
+All CAPPA members are required to demonstrate professionalism, integrity, and respect in all communications on the CAPPA Member Center System and also in all communications regarding the CAPPA organization.
+When registering for CAPPA events, training and activities you are consenting to be video-graphed and/or photographed.
+CAPPA does not assume liability for adverse reactions to foods consumed or items one may come into contact with while eating at any CAPPA Event, Training or Activity you may attend whether inside or outside of CAPPA planned events and activities.
 Failure to comply with the Terms of membership may result in a suspension or revocation of membership in CAPPA.
 Please note CAPPA reserves the right to decline any individual of CAPPA membership at any given time.

 * All fees listed are in USD.